-Jumhūriyyat al-‘Irāq (The Republic of Iran) is located in the Middle East and is bordered by Turkey, Iran, Kuwait, Saudi Arabia, Jordan, Syria and the Persian Gulf.
+Jumhūriyyat al-‘Irāq (The Republic of Iraq) is located in the Middle East and is bordered by Turkey, Iran, Kuwait, Saudi Arabia, Jordan, Syria and the Persian Gulf.
 The population is 28,221,181, of which 75-80% are Arab, 15-20% are Kurdish,

 and the remainder are Turkoman, Assyrian, or other.
 Arabic is the official language with Kurdish as another official language in Kurdish regions.
 Turkoman, Assyrian, and Armenian are also spoken.
 The literacy rate is 74.1%.

 The area of present day Iraq was part of Mesopotamia and was home to the Sumerian who were the first known civilization in the world.
 In the 6th century B.C, Mesopotamia became part of the Persian Empire and was a province of the Empire until the 7th

 century A.D.
 In 1258, the Mongols invaded the city of Baghad, and the resulting Battle of Baghdad completely destroyed the city.
 In 1535, the Ottomans gained control of Baghdad, lost control to the Iranian Safavids, and, in 1609, the Ottomans regained

 control then lost it again in 1747.
 Control of Baghdad fell between several different groups until the Ottoman Empire gained control in 1831.
 The Ottoman Empire held control of Baghdad until World War I when they were driven from the area by the British

 forces.
 Following World War I, the League of Nations granted the United Kingdom a mandate over Iraq and Palestine.
 The mandate united the former Ottoman provinces of Baghdad, Mosul, and Basra.
 The British established the monarchy of King Faisal.
 In